irfixq/Investigate_WAE_in_BrainMRI/README.md

 Contain public TensorFlow interface to summarize training, validation and testing phase.
 More detail about each variable used in this code can be found [here](https://www.tensorflow.org/api_docs/python/tf/compat/v1#functions).

 7. tfrecord_utils.py -
+Utilities to simplify working with TFRecord files and TensorFlow data pipeline.
+This is a simple format for storing a sequence binary records for efficient serialization of structured data. each observation values need to be converted to a [tf.train.Feature](https://www.tensorflow.org/tutorials/load_data/tfrecord#tftrainexample) by creating dataset using NumPy.

 8. utils.py -
+Configuration file to visualize the data using python and export back as .pdf file.

 #### Folder: trainers
 Trainers including definition of loss functions, metrics and restoration methods.
+Contain 'DLMODEL.py' and 'AEMODEL.py' as baseline class for all Deep Learning needs with TensorFlow.
+All trainers code also contain early stopping as the validation method. the code is written in separate python file for each trainer.

 #### Folder: models
 Contain model architecture definitions.